We may receive compensation when you click on links to products from our partners.

 Organize Your Work Area

 Having papers, office supplies, and other clutter can hurt your wellbeing and productivity.
-Instead, it is important to regularly clean and
+Instead, it is important to regularly clean and organize your workspace whether you work at home or in an office.

 Clean out the drawers to make sure that the clutter is not visible.
 This can also help with frustrations and wasted time because you will not have to work your way through things you do not need to find something that you are looking for.